"Sakakawea and Lewis & Clark"

 Today, Walworth County continues to thrive as a rural community with a strong agricultural focus.
 The county is also known for its natural beauty, with the presence of lakes and recreational areas, attracting tourists and outdoor enthusiasts.
 Walworth County is proud of its heritage and hosts events and festivals to celebrate its history and culture, ensuring that its past remains an integral part of its present and future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Walworth County, South Dakota.
+This timeline provides a condensed summary of the historical journey of Walworth County, South Dakota.